Poetry

 Desires, then enters – cloaked in this disguise.

 Native New Yorker.
 Poet.
 Writer.
 Dramatist.
-In 2024 LindaAnn LoSchiavo had three poetry books published in 3 different countries; two titles won multiple awards.
-In 2025-26 two titles are forthcoming: “Cancer Courts My Mother” and “Vampire Verses.”
+In 2024 LindaAnn LoSchiavo had three poetry books published in 3 different countries; In November of 2025 both books “Cancer Courts My Mother” [Prolific Pulse Press, Nov.
+7, 2025] and “Vampire Verses” [Twisted Dreams Press, Nov.
+28, 2025] were released and both have won awards.

 “A segment of my formal verse functions as dispatches from the Bar-do—that liminal space I escape to with my imaginative alter-egos and my gothic predilections.”